Three Basic Casual Restaurant Formats

-The actual industry term for a fast food establishment is "quick service restaurant" or QSR.
+The actual industry term for a fast-food establishment is a "quick-service restaurant," or QSR.
 It's most easily understood by thinking of such dining concepts as McDonald's, KFC, and Burger King.
 Fast food/QSRs have price points of approximately $4 to $7 per meal, with pizza chains typically running just a bit more.
-That said, the competitive nature of fast food dining has promoted chains like McDonald's to periodically slash prices by up to 15 percent for its Happy Meal option bringing prices down to $1 to $3.
+That said, the competitive nature of fast food dining has promoted chains such as McDonald's to periodically slash prices by up to 15 percent for its Happy Meal option, bringing prices down to $1 to $3.

 These restaurants have average food, offer limited menus, and rarely provide table service.

 The fast-food universe is an interesting one.
 Every day, millions of customers walk into outposts of fast food chains all across the globe, place their order, and walk away with exact copies of the same dish folks are eating at (almost) every other location, all of which are assembled in the blink of an eye.
-However, there's a growing trend toward upscale fast food because far too many fast food chains effectively copied each other and ended up creating a bevy of look-alikes.
-Today, there's an upscale fast food niche (most accurately identifiable by the Pret A Manger chain) on the scene.
+However, there's a growing trend toward upscale fast food because far too many fast-food chains effectively copied each other and ended up creating a bevy of look-alikes.
+Today, there's an upscale fast-food niche – the Pret A Manger chain, for example — on the scene.

-Casual dining is best described by concepts such as TGI Fridays, Applebee's, and Chili's.
-The industry leaders include Applebee's; TGI Friday's; Buffalo Wild Wings; Chili's Grill & Bar; Olive Garden, and Outback Steakhouse.
+Casual dining is best described by concepts such as TGI Fridays, Applebee's, and Chili's Grill & Bar.
+Other industry leaders include Buffalo Wild Wings, Olive Garden, and Outback Steakhouse.

-Casual dining has price points of approximately $15 per meal and offers menus with a much wider range of choices and QSRs.
-If you look at the Applebee's menu, you'll see that items go well beyond the limited QSR hand-held foods.
-They include more extensive beef, fish and poultry options, as well as an extensive line of salads.
+Casual dining has price points of approximately $15 per meal and offers menus with a much wider range of choices than QSRs.
+If you look at the Applebee's menu, you'll see that items go well beyond the limited QSR handheld foods.
+They include more beef, fish and poultry options, as well as an extensive line of salads.
 Additionally, most casual dining restaurants serve alcohol.

 Ambiance varies considerably, but the quality of the interior, walls, floors, ceilings, tables, and seating are more appealing than QSR standards.
-Many casual dining establishments like Applebee's have a lot of wood and millwork, custom lighting, and over-sized booths combined with tables and chairs made of similar upscale materials.
+Many casual-dining establishments such as Applebee's have a lot of wood and millwork, custom lighting, and oversized booths combined with tables and chairs made of similar upscale materials.
 In short, it feels less like a cafeteria and more like a restaurant.